 I am a California girl who's been exploring the country with my Air Force husband for 14 years.
 I love taking my kids to see new places and am not afraid to put four kids on a plane to go on an adventure.
-You'll find me in the kitchen baking cookies 'cause it's Tuesday, chasing our new puppy down the street and trying to clean up kid messes faster than they make them.Book this Guide
+You'll find me in the kitchen baking cookies 'cause it's Tuesday, chasing our new puppy down the street and trying to clean up kid messes faster than they make them.Plan a Trip

 What to know before you travel to San Antonio with Kids